 In London on Christmas Day and wondering what to do?
 Looking for something to fill the hours between the presents and the turkey?
-There's more happening in the capital on Christmas Day than you might expect.
+Here's the lowdown on Christmas Day in the capital.

-CHURCH SERVICES: Take a look at the services at Westminster Cathedral, Westminster Abbey, St Martin-in-the Fields and St Paul's Cathedral.
-Of course, churches all over London will run services on Christmas Day; check with your local for details.
-From 7am
+CHURCH SERVICES: Sing along to the services at Westminster Cathedral, Westminster Abbey and St Paul's Cathedral.
+Some events are ticketed and usually sell out in advance, but live streams are often available — check websites closer to the time.
+Of course, churches all over London run services on Christmas Day; check with your local for details.

 PETER PAN CUP: Every year, a group of hardy swimmers takes to the icy depths of Hyde Park's Serpentine, in pursuit of the Peter Pan Cup.
-You can't take part unless you're a member of the Serpentine Swimming Club (and really, would you want to?), but you can drop by and offer your support from the safety of dry land and the warmth of actual clothing.
+You can't take part unless you're a member of the Serpentine Swimming Club (and really, would you want to?), but you can drop by and offer your support from dry land.
 Find out more about the history of the Peter Pan Cup here.
-Free to watch, just turn up, from 9am
+Free to watch, 9am start

 GUIDED WALKS: Guided walks don't stop just because it's Christmas Day.
 Take a Samuel Pepys themed walk based on Christmas morning 1660, the first time Christmas celebrations were permitted in England for eight years.
-Or, take a Charles Dickens themed stroll, based on the life and locations of the man responsible for reinventing Christmas.
-Both begin in Trafalgar Square, £10/£8, just turn up, 11am/2pm
+It begins in Trafalgar Square, at 11am.
+There's also a Christmas Day Charles Dickens walk, starting in Trafalgar Square at 2pm